wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.6.1 =
+* repairing the event date editor in the 'event settings' ui

 = 1.6.0 =
 * repaired 'hidden event' functionality so that those users with the link can view the event (thanks @bradleysp)
 * added the ability to 'password protect' events like you would normally do for a regular post (thanks @bradleysp)